chains-project/bacardi/results/results_baseline_api_diff/gpt-4o-mini/a9df7b2235224fcabefa1d62e8956911aa5bb825/patches/patch1/responses/ModelRepresenter.java_response.txt

       if (map.isEmpty()) return null;
     }
     if (javaBean instanceof Dependency) {
-      //skip optional if it is false
       if (skipBoolean(property, "optional", propertyValue, false)) return null;
-      //skip type if it is jar
       if (skipString(property, "type", propertyValue, "jar")) return null;
     }
     if (javaBean instanceof Plugin) {
-      //skip extensions if it is false
       if (skipBoolean(property, "extensions", propertyValue, false)) return null;
-      //skip inherited if it is true
       if (skipBoolean(property, "inherited", propertyValue, true)) return null;
     }
     return super.representJavaBeanProperty(javaBean, property, propertyValue, customTag);